lilpug/bootstrap-4-beta-validation/README.md

 # bootstrap-4-beta-validation
-Extends the bootstrap 4-beta validation to work as in bootstrap 3 without being based on states
+This css file extends the bootstrap 4-beta validation to work as bootstrap 3 did without having to be based on states changes.

+This can be quite useful if you want to manage your own validation rather than letting bootstrap do it for you.